 Which types of veggies are best?

 You can grill vegetable skewers according to your preferences or the wishes of your guests.
-Veggies such as mushrooms, zucchini, peppers and onions are especially good.
+Veggies such as mushrooms, zucchini, yellow squash, bell peppers and onions are especially good.

 But also eggplants, potatoes, corn, tomatoes, carrots, asparagus and garlic are excellent for sizzling on a skewer.